LancelotMilton/NPDA_Sim/README.md

 # NDPA_Sim
-a visualizer and simulator for NDPA.
+a visualizer and simulator for NPDA.
 Done as a Uni project.